carlotacb/compra-local/README.md

     uwsgi --ini uwsgi.ini -H env
     ```

-    or as a Python module (only for development mode)
+    or as a Python module (only for debugging)

     ```bash
     python3 -m src.connexion